The Hua lab seeks to understand fundamental mechanisms shaping ecological interactions, evolutionary processes, and eco-evo feedbacks.

 (2) Conservation, restoration, and regulation of aquatic ecosystems and amphibians.

-We utilize a tiered approach (individual, population, community, & ecosystem levels) that integrates diverse tools including: Physiology, microbiology, ecotoxicology, evolutionary biology, and community ecology, and biogeochemistry.
+We utilize a tiered approach (individual, population, community, & ecosystem levels) that integrates diverse tools including: Physiology, microbiology, ecotoxicology, evolutionary biology, and community ecology.

 For lab news, follow us on instagram!

 Vestal Parkway East